When to come:

-These Wednesday night at 6:30 PM orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, to Zen liturgy, and to the Boundless Way Zen school.
-If any of that is new to you, please consider coming to an orientation!
+Orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, and to Zen liturgy.
+If any of that is new to you, please consider requesting an orientation!

-If you’d like to get a jumpstart on the orientation and to get a full sense of our approach to Zen, please listen to one or more of these introductory talks given by GBZC teacher Josh Bartok:
+If you’d like to get a jumpstart on the orientation and to get a full sense of our approach to Zen, we suggest this book:

 - Zen Meditation in Plain English by John Buksbazen

 If you are experienced in Zen:

 If you are comfortable with stillness and are familiar with meditation in the Zen tradition and with Zen liturgy–you are welcome to just show up and dive in.
 Nonetheless, we do encourage even old hands to come for an orientation, if only to introduce yourself and get acquainted.